The Mercy: Plot

 In 1968, English businessman Donald Crowhurst is inspired by Sir Francis Chichester to compete in the Sunday Times Golden Globe Race, a single-handed, round-the-world yacht race.
 Though only an amateur sailor, Crowhurst believes that technology and gumption will enable him to succeed in a custom trimaran, thus ensuring financial security for his wife and young children.
-As delays and costs mount, however, Crowhurst is forced to sign promissory notes pledging his company and home to his main sponsor Stanley Best.
-Barely making it in time for the race, Crowhurst must now complete the race or lose everything he holds dear.
+As delays and costs mount, however, Crowhurst is forced to sign promissory notes pledging his company and home to his main sponsor Stanley Best, should he fail to finish.
+Barely ready in time for the race, Crowhurst must complete the race or lose everything he holds dear.

-During his trip in the Teignmouth Electron he attempts to give an optimistic version of events to both his family and press agent, but inwardly he is feeling under pressure due to his financial situation, the dangers he is encountering and his loneliness.
+During his trip in the Teignmouth Electron he attempts to give an optimistic version of events to both his family and press agent, but inwardly feels under pressure due to his financial situation, physical danger and loneliness.
 The film cuts between his voyage and scenes at home where his wife Clare is attempting to deal with the situation.

 To make matters worse for Crowhurst, his boat is damaged, making his journey forward extremely risky.
 He begins to falsify his records, greatly exaggerating how far he has sailed each day.
-After many months of false coordinates, Crowhurst decides to be vague in his communications, hinting to the newspapers that he is rounding the cape of Africa, while instead sailing slowly and attempting to go unnoticed before returning home.
+Crowhurst decides to be vague in his communications, hinting to the newspapers that he is rounding the cape of Africa, while instead sailing slowly and attempting to go unnoticed before returning home.
+He surreptitiously lands in Argentina to repair the boat.